yujinakayama/transpec/README.md

 ## Upgrade Process to RSpec 3 beta

-If you are going to use Transpec in the upgrade process to RSpec 3 beta, read the article by [Myron Marston](https://github.com/myronmarston):
+If you are going to use Transpec in the upgrade process to RSpec 3 beta, read this article by [Myron Marston](https://github.com/myronmarston), who is the lead maintainer of RSpec:

 * [Myron Marston » RSpec 2.99 and 3.0 betas have been released!](http://myronmars.to/n/dev-blog/2013/11/rspec-2-99-and-3-0-betas-have-been-released)